hablapps/pairstrading/PostPairsTrading.md

 ## Spreading spreads

+To check for deviations in our prices, we could simply subtract them and observe if the difference deviates significantly from zero, considering their scale difference.

-Indeed, just subtracting the prices of two assets, as in: $priceY−priceX$ may not provide a clear understanding of their relationship.
+Indeed, just subtracting the prices of two assets, as in $priceY−priceX$ may not provide a clear understanding of their relationship.
 Let's illustrate this with an example:

 Consider the following series: